-- 1. Teachers who want to take part in group supervision will be placed into or can find their own groups of three, and proceed with supervision under the guidance of a supervisor. - 2.
+- 1. Teachers who want to take part in group supervision will be placed into or can find their own groups of typically three supervisees and proceed with supervision under the guidance of a supervisor.
+Group supervision costs will be agreed with the supervisor based on the sliding scale above. - 2.
 A regular monthly time and date will be agreed for a 1 hour supervision session by group Skype (or by group phone call if the supervisor has access to a phone that can support this).
 Each supervisee will take approximately 20 minutes of this time.
 Alternate supervision sessions will be facilitated by the supervisor and for the other sessions the supervisees will take it in turns to 'hold' the sessions.
 Therefore, over the course of a year supervisees will take part in six group supervision sessions with a supervisor and six peer supervision sessions. - 3.
-Supervisees will make an upfront payment of £120 to the supervisor for a year of group supervision.
+Supervisees will make an upfront payment of £120-£150 to the supervisor for a year of group supervision.
 It is then the supervisees' responsibility to attend the sessions.
-Refunds will not be made (except in exceptional circumstances).
+Refunds will not be made (except in exceptional circumstances). - 4.
+At the end of each year, supervisees have the option to move to different supervision groups with a different supervisor, with the aim of learning more from other teachers, if they wish.

-4. At the end of each year, supervisees have the option to move to different supervision groups with a different supervisor, with the aim of learning more from other teachers, if they so wish.
+Cost: £120-£150 per person per year

-Cost: £120 per person per year Plus one-off fee for teaching feedback as detailed below.
+Plus one-off fee for teaching feedback as detailed below.